 Our exposure to market risk relates to interest rate risk with our variable rate credit line.
-As of March 31, 2005, we had no variable rate debt outstanding on our revolving credit lines.
-We did have variable rate debt outstanding on our long-term debt collateralized by the Kansas real estate.
+As of June 30, 2005, we had no variable rate debt outstanding on our revolving credit lines.
+We did have variable rate debt outstanding on our long-term debt collateralized by the Kansas real estate, however, this debt was paid in full at its maturity date of July 21, 2005 and we currently have no variable rate debt outstanding.
 A 10% change in future interest rates on the variable rate credit line would not lead to a material decrease in future earnings assuming all other factors remained constant.